Prosecutors Question Italy’s Conte Over Slow Virus Lockdowns

-Prosecutors went to question Italian Premier Giuseppe Conte on Friday about the lack of a coronavirus lockdown on two towns in northern Italy’s Lombardy region that became one of the hardest-hit areas of the country’s outbreak.
+Italian Premier Giuseppe Conte is being questioned by prosecutors investigating the lack of a coronavirus lockdown of two towns in Lombardy’s Bergamo province that turned into one of the hardest-hit areas of the country's outbreak.

-Doctors and virologists have said the two-week delay in quarantining Alzano and Nembro helped allow the virus to spread in Bergamo province, which saw a 571% increase in excess deaths in March compared with the average of the previous five years.
+Doctors and virologists have said the two-week delay in quarantining Alzano and Nembro allowed the virus to spread in Bergamo, which saw a 571% increase in excess deaths in March compared with the average of the previous five years.

-Lead prosecutor Maria Cristina Rota arrived with a team of aides morning at the premier’s office in Rome, Palazzo Chigi, on Friday morning.
+Lead prosecutor Maria Cristina Rota arrived with a team of aides Friday morning at the premier’s office in Rome, Palazzo Chigi.
 In addition to Conte, she is expected to question the health and interior ministers.
 In previous days, Rota has interviewed the head of the Superior Institute of Health.

-To date, no one has been placed under investigation and it's unclear what, if any, criminal responsibility might be assigned to public officials for decisions taken or not in the onetime epicenter of Europe's outbreak.
+To date no one has been placed under investigation and it's unclear what, if any, criminal blame will be assigned to public officials for decisions taken or not in the onetime epicenter of Europe's outbreak.

 Among other things, the probe is looking into whether it fell to the national government in Rome, or the Lombardy regional authorities, to create a so-called “red zone" around the two towns.